 The Bridge Home, formerly Ames Emergency Residence Project, is in need of the following supplies: hand sanitizer, no touch head thermometer, bars of soap and baggies to store them in, Kleenex, Clorox/Lysol wipes, Lysol or other

 disinfectant spray, rubber gloves, two-gallon trash bags, toilet paper and paper towels.
 Click here for contact information to set up a drop off time or to make a monetary donation.

 Youth & Shelter Services (YSS)

 YSS is in need of many things but financial assistance is one of the largest needs currently.
 Click here for more information about YSS needs and/or to make a monetary donation.

 ACCESS Assault Care Center is in need of many items as well as monetary assistance.
 Click here to find the list of items, how to contact them for drop off, and/or to make monetary donations.

-Mary Greeley Medical Center is in need of various items including handmade masks.
+Mary Greeley Medical Center is in need of various items.
 A fund has also been established to help the employees in need.
 Click here for more information including links to the pattern for the masks and a donation link.